-- SDG&E schedules its patrols and detailed inspections based on timing (e.g., three-year cycles) as opposed to information generated by risk modeling.
-This resulted in a decrease in detailed inspections scheduled to be completed from 22,354 units in 2021 to 18,177 units in 2022 (an "off" year for HFTD inspections).
-98 When discussing prioritization of inspections, SDG&E focuses primarily on HFTD designations, as opposed to more granular locations identified as high risk by its risk model. - Energy Safety discussed this issue in its Action Statement for SDG&E's 2021 Update.
-However, SDG&E did not address all of Energy Safety's concerns in its 2022 Update.
+SDG&E schedules its patrols and detailed inspections based on timing (e.g., three-year cycles) rather than information generated by risk modeling.
+Inspections being done on a three-year cycle contributed to a decrease in detailed inspections scheduled to be completed from 22,354 units in 2021 to 18,177 units in 2022 (an "off" year for HFTD inspections).99 When discussing prioritization of inspections, SDG&E focuses primarily on HFTD designations, as opposed to more granular locations identified as high risk by its risk model.

-&lt;sup>97 Data from Table 7.2 of Attachment 3, SDG&E's 2022 Update, with 2015-2021 actuals and 2022-2023 projections.
+98 Data from Table 7.2 of Attachment 3, SDG&E's 2022 Update, with 2015-2021 actuals and 2022-2023 projections.